Strī-dharma-paddhati: The duties common to all women

-Tryambaka outlines rulings on women's behavior from various texts; things that women should avoid; quotations praising wifes devoted to their husbands (pati-vrata); duties and prohibitions specific to menstruating women, pregnant women, women whose husbands are away, and widows.
+Tryambaka outlines rulings on women's behavior from various texts; things that women should avoid; quotations praising wives devoted to their husbands (pati-vrata); duties and prohibitions specific to menstruating women, pregnant women, women whose husbands are away, and widows.

 For example, according to him, the following six things corrupt a woman: drinking, keeping bad company, extramarital affairs, roaming around by herself, sleeping during the day, and spending time in other people's homes.
 The following six things cause women (and Shudras) to fall: recitation of sacred texts, ritual austerities (tapas), pilgrimage, renunciation (pravrajya), chanting of mantras, and worship of deities (other than her husband as long as the husband is alive).

 Tryambaka states that a woman should never do anything independently, at any age, even in her own home: she should be subservient to her father as a child, to her husband as a wife, and to her sons as a widow.
-Regarding women's property rights, Tryambaka attempts to reconcile various contradictory authorites.
+Regarding women's property rights, Tryambaka attempts to reconcile various contradictory authorities.
 For example, he lists the six types of property that a woman can own (e.g. given to her by her relatives), but states that a married woman needs her husband's permission to exercise her property rights.
 He also outlines certain exceptions to this rule; for example, a woman can make an occasional religious donation without her husband's permission, when he is away.
 Tryambaka also states that a woman's male relatives - including her husband - cannot use her property without her permission.

 According to Tryambaka, the best thing a widow can do is die with her husband (sati).
 If this is not possible (e.g. because she is caring for an infant), she should lead a chaste and virtuous life, and remain dependent on her male relatives.
 Tryambaka discusses various arguments for and against the practice of niyoga, which allows a widow without a son to have sexual intercourse with another man to produce a son.
 He favours celibacy and adoption of a son over niyoga.